 Like the DNI the Carné is a personal and non-transferable document recognized by the Peruvian State in most cases (administrative, civil, commercial and judicial) as form of identification for a foreigner in Peru (rarely a passport is required additionally).

-Carné de Extranjería number (memorize it, you will need it often)
+Carné de Extranjería: your Peruvian ID number (memorize it, you will need it often)

-Another point that quite often causes confusion is related to the different dates on the card.
+One point that quite often causes confusion is related to the different dates on the card.
+Be aware that

-Fecha de Emissión: is the date the card was issued
+the Fecha de Emissión is the date the card was issued

-Caducidad CE: is the date your Carné, so the card itself, expires (not your residence visa!).
-The card is usually valid 4 years (minors 3 years) or 5 years in case of permanent residents.
+the Caducidad is the date your Carné, so the card itself, expires (not your residence visa!).
+The card is usually valid for 4 years, minors 3 years or 5 years in case of permanent residents.

-Vencimiento Residencia: is the date your residence visa expires.
-Most often it’s not printed on the card anymore and you have to check online.
-Depending on the type of visa you have, the residency has to be renewed every 1 or 2 years even though the card itself is still valid.
-If you don’t renew your residency on time, expect to pay a hefty fine next to jeopardizing your residency.
+the Vencimiento de Residencia is the date your residence visa expires.
+It's not printed on the card anymore and you have to check online.
+Depending on the type of visa you have, the residence permit is only valid for 1 or 2 years and then must be renewed.
+Even though the carné (card) itself is still valid without a valid residence visa it's worth nothing.
+If you don’t renew your residence visa on time, expect to pay a hefty fine next to jeopardizing your residency.